 1 tablespoon apple cider vinegar

 Combine all in 16 ounce spray bottle.
+These glass ones are nice.
 Shake.
 No need to refrigerate.
 Apply liberally, avoiding mouth, eyes and nose. (we close our eyes, hold our breath and spray some in our hands to rub on our face quick, no harm)

 - 1/2 tsp lavender oil & 2 cups of water= Multipurpose spray BUT fantastic homemade mosquito repellent!